CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 mapreduce job.
 It gets one parameter: an instance of your own object in which your mapreduce algorithm is implemented.

-For more information on how to create your own mapreduce objects, see ????
+For more information on how to create your own mapreduce objects, see [usage](copernica-docs:Yothalot/usage "Usage").

 ```php
 /**